ChaoEcohydroRS/ATL03LandSeaMask/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Citation

-If you use this software in your research, please cite the associated paper using the DOI provided above.
+If you use this software in your research, please cite the associated paper using the DOI provided below.
+Chao Wang, Emily Eidam, Tamlin Pavelsky, Kelsey Bisson, & Catherine Walker.
+(2023).
+An Open-Source Tool for Updating ICESat-2 ATL03 Land-Sea Masks with High-Resolution Shoreline Datasets (v1.0.2).
+Zenodo. https://doi.org/10.5281/zenodo.8245306

 ## Acknowledgments

-- Include acknowledgments if necessary.
+- This research was funded by NASA's ICESat-2 Program (grant number: 80NSSC21K0914).